immcantation/alakazam/docs/vignettes/GeneUsage-Vignette.md

 (`groups=c("sample_id", "c_call")`).
 Furthermore, instead of quantifying abundance by sequence count, we will quantify it by clone count (each clone will be counted only once regardless of how many sequences the clone represents).
-Clonal citeria are added by passing a value to the `clone` argument of `countGenes` (`clone="clone_id"`).
+Clonal criteria are added by passing a value to the `clone` argument of `countGenes` (`clone="clone_id"`).
 For each clonal group, only the most common allele/gene/family will be considered for counting.